Luuk2016/inholland-sms-service-base-api/README.md

-# Inholland SMS generator - base api
+# Inholland SMS service - base api

 ### Prerequisites
 * The <a href="https://www.python.org/">Python</a> interpreter with version 3.7.x as minimum (make sure you add it to your path)